-This emphasis prepares individuals to work in business and industry to make them more efficient and productive.
+This emphasis prepares individuals to work in industry and business to make them more efficient and productive.
 This emphasis requires a masters degree or doctorate.

 Child Psychology

 This emphasis prepares individuals to help children cope with or improve their lives.
 A graduate degree is required for most positions with responsibility.